sj-agency-1/apb-website/src/content/advantages/en/experience-behind.md

 ---
 title: "28 Years of Experience Behind the Algorithms: The Creator's Story"
-description: "Behind the service algorithms is 28 years of Business Scout experience in crisis management and M&A deals."
+description: 'Behind the service algorithms is 28 years of Business Scout experience in crisis management and M&A deals.'
-excerptTitle: "28 Years of Experience Behind the Algorithms"
+excerptTitle: '28 Years of Experience Behind the Algorithms'
-excerptDescription: "Behind the service algorithms is not IT expert fantasy, but 28 years of multifaceted Business Scout experience in crisis management, M&A deals, and building businesses."
+excerptDescription: 'Behind the service algorithms is not IT expert fantasy, but 28 years of multifaceted Business Scout experience in crisis management, M&A deals, and building businesses.'
 publishDate: 2025-12-03
-heroImage: "/src/assets/images/posts/advantages/8.webp"
+heroImage: '/src/assets/images/posts/advantages/8.webp'
-tags: ["Experience", "History"]
+tags: ['Experience', 'History']
 isArchive: false
 ---